 - Children who are two, three, or four years old, with the assistance and close supervision of an adult, are strongly recommended to wear a face covering at all times in settings, like grocery stores or pharmacies, where it is likely that a distance of at least six feet cannot be maintained from non-household members and vulnerable people must go.

 - Persons with a medical condition, mental health condition, or disability that prevents wearing a face covering.
 This includes, but is not limited to, persons with a medical condition for whom wearing a face covering could obstruct breathing or who are unconscious, incapacitated, or otherwise unable to remove a face covering without assistance.

 - Individuals should not wear cloth face coverings while engaged in activities that may cause the cloth face covering to become wet, like when swimming at the beach or pool.
 A wet cloth face covering may make it dicult to breathe.
 For activities like swimming, it is particularly important to maintain physical distance from others when in the water.

-- Individuals who are engaged in high intensity activities, like running, may not be able to wear a cloth face covering if it causes diculty breathing.
+- Individuals who are engaged in high-intensity activities, like running, may not be able to wear a cloth face covering if it causes diculty breathing.
 If unable to wear a cloth face covering, consider conducting the activity in a location with greater ventilation and air exchange (for instance, outdoors versus indoors) and where it is possible to maintain physical distance from others.

-- Individuals who work in a setting where cloth face coverings may increase the risk of heat-related illness or cause safety concerns due to introduction of a hazard (for instance, straps getting caught in machinery) may consult with an occupational safety and health professional to determine the appropriate face covering for their setting.
-Outdoor workers may prioritize use of cloth face coverings when in close contact with other people, like during group travel or shift meetings, and remove face coverings when social distancing is possible.
+- Individuals who work in a setting where cloth face coverings may increase the risk of heat-related illness or cause safety concerns due to the introduction of a hazard (for instance, straps getting caught in machinery) may consult with an occupational safety and health professional to determine the appropriate face covering for their setting.
+Outdoor workers may prioritize the use of cloth face coverings when in close contact with other people, like during group travel or shift meetings, and remove face coverings when social distancing is possible.